NEW: Check out CLLARO’s 2017 Legislative Scorecard HERE!

 CLLARO believes in equity for all residents of Colorado.
-Every person should have access to impact local policy for the betterment of their communities, and there are several resources to help get you started on tracking, supporting/opposing, and impacting policy decisions in Colorado.
+Every person should have access to impact local policy for the betterment of their communities, and there are several resources to help get you started on tracking and impacting policy decisions in Colorado.

 Ways to make an impact locally: